What are topic clusters and why will they improve your SEO?

 In other words, Google is able to measure how well a piece of content covers a particular topic.

-That’s where topic clusters come in.
+And that’s where topic clusters come in.

 It’s difficult for a single piece of content to cover a topic definitively.